corejourney/core-blog/content/about/_index.md

 ㅤ
 ## Who am I?

 I am an undergraduate student.
 I am interested in topics including Chemistry, Language, Medicine, Technology, Politics and Cryptocurrency.
-I hope to become an engineer eventually.
-I will write my thoughts here on this blog.
+This website will be dedicated to articles containing my thoughts, along with any useful tutorials or information that I come across.

+If you wish to talk for whateve reason, feel free to [message me](/contact).